 Candidate Risk Score Meter

-The candidate risk score meter (or gauge) indicates the severity of the patient’s candidate risk score relative to their current risk score.
+The candidate risk score meter (or gauge) (Figure 12) indicates the severity of the patient’s candidate risk score relative to their current risk score.
 It is used to quickly identify if a patient’s candidate HCCs would make a significant impact to their current risk score if they were added to the patient.